A short film about the clients and work of the Advice Service

 - Advice on registering children in schools, liaising with schools as needed to help children to settle in.

 - Assistance to register with a doctor, liaising with hospitals and clinics regarding medical treatment, and help to complete forms for free medical care.

 - Referrals to counsellors and therapeutic services for those with mental health conditions.

-- Information on a range of opportunities open to refugees and asylum seekers in Oxford – for example leisure activities, community groups, sources of cheap food and clothing, local authority services, etc.
+- Information on a range of opportunities open to refugees and asylum seekers in Oxford – for example leisure activities, community groups, sources of cheap food and clothing, local authority services.

 - Advice and referrals to relevant authorities on matters of personal safety, for example domestic violence, racial harassment, trafficking, etc.

-- Advice on options for refused asylum seekers, including further submissions, voluntary returns etc.
+- Advice on options for refused asylum seekers, including further submissions and voluntary returns.

 Who are our partners?

 This work would not be possible without good relationships with a wide variety of organizations, for example the Home Office, the Job Centre, local medical centres, hospitals and schools, local housing and social services departments, law firms and the police.
 In the voluntary sector, some of our many partners are Refugee Resource, the Citizens Advice Bureau, MIND, St Mungos and Asylum Help.
 We are also grateful for the support of local councillors and M.P.s for their interventions.